To see more, check out our dedicated blog post on employee engagement statistics.

 I know this process may seem exhaustive.
 But if you want to be a workplace conflict resolution facilitator, and an all-around great manager, this type of process will be necessary.
 Of course, if you need assistance with conflict resolution in the workplace, you could always give us at Pollack Peacebuilding a call.
 We’re passionate about helping to facilitate and rebuild relationships at work, at home, and in communities.
 Good luck and may the peace be with you!

-Pollack Peacebuilding Systems provides conflict management services, organizational analysis, and culture change programs through the U.S. Founded by anthropologist and conflict expert, Jeremy Pollack, PPS prides itself on transforming challenging workplace problems into opportunities for peace, productivity, and innovation.
+Pollack Peacebuilding Systems provides conflict management services and training, organizational analysis, and culture change programs through the U.S. Founded by anthropologist and conflict expert, Jeremy Pollack, PPS prides itself on transforming challenging workplace problems into opportunities for peace, productivity, and innovation.
 Get in touch today for a free consultation.